CIAM-Group/ICAM/README.md

 ```
 We don't use any hard-to-install packages.
 If any package is missing, just install it following the prompts.

 We recommend using PyTorch 2.x for better GPU memory utilization and training (testing) acceleration.
 This code is trained and tested with PyTorch 2.0.1 (CUDA version 11.7).
-If you are using PyTorch 1.x, you may encounter OOM (i.e., Out Of Memory) issues even with the same training configuration (unchanged batch_size).
+If you are using PyTorch 1.x, you may encounter OOM (i.e., Out of Memory) issues even with the same training configuration (unchanged batch size).
 For more characteristics of PyTorch 2.x, please refer to the [PyTorch 2.x](https://pytorch.org/get-started/pytorch-2.0/).

 Please refer to the official instructions [Previous PyTorch Versions](https://pytorch.org/get-started/previous-versions/) to install the correct version of PyTorch, which is compatible with your CUDA version.